prisma/prisma1/docs/1.8/04-Reference/05-Prisma-Servers-&-DBs/02-Database-Connectors/03-Postgres.md

 ### Troubleshooting

+#### Connecting to a local database not running in Docker

+As Prisma is running in Docker it cannot connect directly to databases running on your local machine by connecting to `localhost`.
+To work around this Docker v 18.03 introduced a hostname that is routed to your local machine: `host.docker.internal`.
+Read more about this in this [Stack Overflow question](https://stackoverflow.com/questions/31324981/how-to-access-host-port-from-docker-container).

+#### General

 If you have used previous versions of the Prisma CLI with Docker, you need to clear your Docker setup before running `docker-compose up -d`, otherwise you might run into the following error message:

 ```